Kushner, Berkowitz Nominated For Nobel Peace Prize For Israel Deals

 Kushner, who is Trump’s son-in-law, and Berkowitz, who was the Middle East envoy, were key figures in negotiating deals between Israel and the United Arab Emirates, Bahrain, Sudan and Morocco.

-President Joe Biden’s administration is expected to review all national security deals reached during the Trump administration, including arms packages for the United Arab Emirates and Saudi Arabia.
+President Joe Biden’s administration is expected to review all national security deals struck during the Trump administration, including arms packages for the United Arab Emirates and Saudi Arabia.

-There have been some complaints from lawmakers about the Morocco deal because to get Morocco to agree to it, the United States recognized Morocco’s sovereignty over the disputed Western Sahara region.
+Some lawmakers have complained about the Morocco deal because, to win the nation’s agreement, the United States recognized its sovereignty over the disputed Western Sahara.

-Trump left office Jan.
-20 under a cloud of controversy, potentially impacting whether the pair of aides would be awarded the Nobel.
+Trump left office on Jan.
+20 under a cloud of controversy, potentially affecting whether the two aides would be awarded the Nobel.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor